 Estate History

 John and Ella Bensel built the house in 1905, and William R. and Julia Newbold Cross purchased it in 1929.
-Both families were part of a trend of wealthy industrialists and financiers who established country homes in the Morristown area and Bernardsville’s “Mountain Colony.”
-John Bensel was was an American civil engineer and politician from New York who chose to live in Bernardsville.
+Both families were part of a trend of wealthy industrialists and financiers who established country homes in Morristown and Bernardsville’s “Mountain Colony.”
+John Bensel was an American civil engineer and politician from New York who chose to live in Bernardsville.
 In 1910, he was President of the American Society of Civil Engineers.

 Hardscrabble: Something described as hardscrabble is difficult and challenging.
-Many people overcome a hardscrabble childhood and go on to achieve their dreams.

 The Cross’s bought the Queen Anne Farm in 1929 at the height of the great depression.